praxis collip

 When can psycho-oncological support be helpful?

-• after receiving the diagnosis, to cope with shock and uncertainty
+- after diagnosis, in coping with shock and uncertainty

 Systemic Therapy